-Section 7.9,3.6 Economic impacts on small entities resulting from the proposed action
+Section 7.9.3.6 Economic impacts offsmall entitics resulting from the proposed action

 The proposed management measures implement ACLs, TALS and accountability measures for silver hake and red hake stock areas.
 The following section discusses the impacts of these alternatives.
 If it was not possible to complete a quantitative impacts assessment, then a qualitative discussion is presented instead.